mixer/developers/src/reference/interactive/protocol/protocol.rst

 updateControls |Server Method|
 ''''''''''''''''''''''''''''''

 Updates control objects already present in a scene.
 The target scene and array of controls MUST be provided.
 Each control MUST contain the ID to update, along with zero or more properties which should be updated.
-The objects MUST contain the current ``etag`` the client thinks that each control is tagged with.
-The server will respond with a list of updated controls and their new etags.
+The server will respond with a list of updated controls.

 The patch SHALL either be applied for all controls and properties or fail; in no case will the server apply only a subset of the updates.